jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Foreword

 To be done.
 Or redone.
 Eating peanut butter and jelly sandwiches.
 On the train, reading and thinking "what will the next few page of this book be? not realizing the preceeding pages would be mythologized as approxmizations.

+on the train, wondering why professors, supposed beacons of knowledge and truth, would mock wikipedia and not use it. there was no word to use for it, no name to the action. this book is the end of a journey to udnerstand and give names to it. it turned out it was the same action so many kings and queens, wives and husbands, have done before. despite all the various names, in truth it was just holding back evolution because the next branch on the tree of (technological) life meant losing the social position one liked to have for benefit, identity, or trickery.

 ## Chapter 1 - The Rules of the Game